Your kids’ bedroom or playroom — or what I call “the place where good toys go to die and never be seen again.”

 If your kids’ rooms are anything like mine, they collect all sorts of toys and gadgets throughout the year.
 This is more common around birthdays and holidays, of course.
 However, even when there has not been a special “toy increasing event”, I swear that little trolls come out from underneath their beds while they sleep and magically duplicate the treasures and toys!!

 I honestly declutter and deep clean my kids’ rooms about every 6 – 8 weeks.
 I find that by doing so, it really keeps the clutter under control and takes me less time to take care of each room.
 With 3 kids, it can be a lot of work!!!
-The more frequently I clean, the better the the toys, shoes and clothes stay under control!
+The more frequently I clean, the better the toys, shoes, and clothes stay under control!

 Here is how I go about cleaning each of my kids’ bedrooms.

 2. Tackle the dresser.
 Next up comes the dresser!
-I do the same thing as with the clothes in the closet.
+I do the same thing with the clothes in the closet.
 I toss any items with holes or stains.
 If they can be repaired with some small sewing, I set those aside.
 Otherwise, they are folded and added to the donate stack.

 I also check to make sure all of the socks have a mate to go along with them.
 If you find a missing item, put the sock in with your cleaning items as they make GREAT dust clothes and cleaning rags.